cs340-24/color_sort/cpp_ver/README.md

 num_blocks is the number of blocks of color per bottle, and num_bottles is the number of bottles in the level.
 It reads the color value (letter) for each block in the bottles, starting with the top-most block in the 1st bottle and ending with the bottom-most block in the last bottle. <br>
-For example, the level data string:
+For example, the level data string: <br>
-2 4 3 B A B A A A B B - - - -
+2 4 3 B A B A A A B B - - - -  <br>
-will give the following output:
+will give the following output:<br>
 ![initial state](instr_pics/initial.png)

 #### Files Containing Multiple Levels: